A healthier semi-classical dynamics

 \section{Main results}

-Let us now arrive at the general form of evolution on the combined classical-quantum trajectories $\{(Z_t, \rho_t)\}_{t\geq 0}$.
-The result is given by equations \eqref{eq: unravelingCQClass} and \eqref{eq: unravelingCQCQuantum}.
-We make the following assumptions about the nature of our dynamics: \begin{assumption} Solutions to the dynamics are described by a probability distribution over classical-quantum trajectories i.e. $\{(Z_t, \rho_t)\}_{t\geq 0}$. \end{assumption}
+Although the standard semi-classical approach satisfies a number of important properties, the resulting dynamics is not linear on the classical-quantum state $\varrho(z,t)$.
+In this section, we introduce linearity of this quantity as an explicit assumption, which we use to arrive at a general form of consistent evolution on combined classical-quantum trajectories $\{(Z_t, \rho_t)\}_{t\geq 0}$.
+This result is given by a pair of coupled stochastic differential equations, \eqref{eq: unravelingCQClass} and \eqref{eq: unravelingCQCQuantum}, and we refer the reader to \cite{oskendal,2006Jacob} for more details on this formalism.

-In order for the dynamics to act consistently on part of phase space or Hilbert space one must assume that \begin{assumption} The dynamics induces an evolution on $\varrho(z,t)=\mathbb{E}[\delta(z-Z_t)\rho_t]$ that is completely-positive and linear. \end{assumption} Complete-positivity ensures that when the dynamics is applied to half of an entangled quantum state negative probabilities do not arise, while linearity is required to preserve the statistical interpretation of the state $\varrho(z,t)$.
-If someone prepares a system in one of two states $\varrho_0$ or $\varrho_1$, depending on the value of a coin toss with probabilities $p$ or $1-p$, then the evolution ${\cal L}$ of the system must satisfy $p {\cal L}\varrho_0 + (1-p){\cal L}\varrho_1 = {\cal L}(p\varrho_0 +(1-p)\varrho_1)$, otherwise the system evolves differently depending on whether we are aware of the value of the coin toss.
+We begin by making two basic assumptions guaranteeing the consistency of our dynamics: \begin{assumption} Solutions to the dynamics are described by a probability distribution over classical-quantum trajectories i.e. $\{(Z_t, \rho_t)\}_{t\geq 0}$. \end{assumption}